dutt/new_dev_tips/README.md

 If you do take a shortcut when facing a deadline, make sure people know about it.
 Never hide tech debt.

+## Ask for help

+It's a lot better for eveyone if you ask a colleague the same day than if you're stuck at a problem for a week.

 ## Interruptions

 If someone takes the time to explain something, don't interrupt.